Chart Color Schemes

 Barwon Heads - Armstrong Creek lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Barwon Heads - Armstrong Creek's population is around 15,942 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 11,333 people.
-The estimated resident population in June 2024 was 14,428, with an additional 2,379 validated new addresses since the Census date contributing to this growth.
+Barwon Heads - Armstrong Creek's population was approximately 15,942 as of November 2025.
+This figure represents a 40.7% increase since the 2021 Census, which recorded a population of 11,333.
+The increase is inferred from an estimated resident population of 14,428 in June 2024 and an additional 2,379 validated new addresses since the Census date.
 This results in a population density of 180 persons per square kilometer.
-The area's population grew by 40.7% between the 2021 Census and Nov 2025, surpassing the non-metro area (6.0%) and national average growth rates.
-Interstate migration accounted for approximately 76.7% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also contributing positively to the increase.
+The area's growth exceeded both the non-metro average (6.0%) and national average.
+Interstate migration contributed approximately 76.7% to the overall population gains.

 Frequently Asked Questions - Population